danderson00/socket/README.md

 Name|Description
 ---|---
 url|The URL of the host to connect to.
-Defaults to the current window host and port or `ws://localhost:3001` if the current window host is `localhost` socket|An active socket, such as a child process or WebWorker object socketFactory|Provide an alternative socket factory for when `window.WebSocket` is not available, such as from a Node.js process reconnectDelay|Milliseconds to wait before attempting to reconnect
+Defaults to the current window host and path or `ws://localhost:3001` if the current window host is `localhost` socket|An active socket, such as a child process or WebWorker object socketFactory|Provide an alternative socket factory for when `window.WebSocket` is not available, such as from a Node.js process reconnectDelay|Milliseconds to wait before attempting to reconnect